MEDICARE FOR ALL (HR676)

 These activities are endorsed by Retirees for Single Payer Health Care:

-These activities are endorsed by Retirees for Single Payer Health Care because FOOD IS BASIC HEALTHCARE:
+These activities are endorsed by Retirees for Single Payer Health Care because FOOD AND WATER ARE BASIC HEALTHCARE:

 *Anytime - GLEANERS COMMUNITY FOOD BANK - For more than 35 years, Gleaners Community Food Bank has been "nourishing communities by feeding hungry people.”
 Last year, Gleaners distributed 46 million pounds of emergency food to more than 550 partner soup kitchens, shelters and pantries in Wayne, Oakland, Macomb, Livingston and Monroe counties.
 We alleviate hunger by providing the equivalent of more than 100,000 meals per day to people who otherwise cannot afford the food they need.
 See WEBSITE for more information.